 This FES technology uses precise functional electrical stimulation to actively exercise the muscles of paralysed limbs.
 This improves circulation, eases spasms, strengthens muscles and much more.
 This is vital for long-term health and can be used safely at home.

 The Hasomed RehaMove 2 system is by far the most cost-effective FES bike for home or professional use.
-It's offered around the world and we have worked for 9 years with this product in the UK.
+It's offered around the world and we have worked for more than 9 years with this product in the UK.
 The system is the result of cooperation between two companies - Hasomed who make the FES components and Reck who make the popular MOTOmed motorised bikes.
 This fact means that we can add FES Cycling to any MOTOmed Viva2 for the perfect upgrade.

 Most of our clients use these systems at home safely and effectively.
 Many clients will be exercising following a spinal cord injury.
 Research has shown benefits for cardiovascular fitness, bone health, relief from troublesome spasms and much more.
 This technology is also suitable for many neurological conditions including Multiple Sclerosis, Transverse Myelitis, Parkinsons and Stroke rehabilitation.